Uniqueness and minimality of Euler's elastica with monotone curvature

 The goal for the remainder of the proof is to systematically reduce and simplify the freedom and form of \eqref{eqn:generalformUniqwavelikeproof}.

 {\it Ruling out Case (I)}.
 Linear elasticae (I) satisfying the boundary condition have $L = \ell$ and so they are not members of $\SA^L$ since here $\ell<L$.

 {\it Ruling out Case (III)}.
-The borderline case $\gamma_*=\gamma_b$ can also not be possible since $\gamma_{\ell,L}$ needs to satisfy the no flux condition in Lemma \ref{lem:noflux} at both the endpoints, but the curvature $k_b$ of $\gamma_b$ has only one vertex.
+The borderline case $\gamma_*=\gamma_b$ is also impossible since $\gamma_{\ell,L}$ needs to satisfy the no flux condition in Lemma \ref{lem:noflux} at both the endpoints, but the curvature $k_b$ of $\gamma_b$ has only one vertex.

 {\it Ruling out Case (IV).} We prove by contradiction.
 Suppose that $\gamma_*=\gamma_o$.
 By Lemma \ref{lem:noflux} a candidate minimiser $\gamma_{\ell,L}$ must have vertices on its boundary.
 By periodicity of $k_o$, we may assume that $s_0\in\{0,\Lambda K(m)\}$, and $L=j\Lambda K(m)$ for some positive integer $j$.
 In addition, since $\theta_o(iK(m))=i\pi$ holds for any integer $i$, the boundary condition $\gamma_{\ell,L}'(0)=\gamma_{\ell,L}'(L)=e_1$ implies that not only $j$ is even but also $\gamma_{\ell,L}'(\frac{L}{2})=-e_1$.
 This means that, if we reflect vertically the arc $\gamma_{\ell,L}|_{[\frac{L}{2},L]}$ while keeping the former half $\gamma_{\ell,L}|_{[0,\frac{L}{2}]}$ as it is, we can construct a new (admissible) minimiser.
 However this flipped curve has a curvature jump at $s=\frac{L}{2}$.
 This contradicts the smoothness of minimisers.
-(This cut-and-paste argument is a variant of the method developed in \cite{MYarXiv2301}.)
+(This cut-and-paste argument is a variant of the method developed in \cite{MiuraYoshizawa2024crelle}.)

 {\it Ruling out Case (V).} For circular elasticae, the boundary condition immediately implies that $\ell=0$ and $\gamma_{\ell,L}$ to be given by a whole circle, possibly multiply covered.
 Then the same reflection argument as in case (IV) again implies a contradiction.